 Where to Eat and Drink in NoPa

 An acronym for "north of the panhandle," NoPa lies north of Golden Gate Park's eastern extension, right in the middle of the city.
 This makes it a stand-out destination for sightseeing and, of course, eating.
-The Divisadero Street corridor, between Haight and McAllister Streets, has become a hot spot for fine dining and is frequently serviced by the 24 Muni bus route, among others.
-Here are our favorite places in the neighborhood.
+Here are our favorite places in the neighborhood for food and drink.
 How many can you visit on your next trip to San Francisco?

 4505 Burgers & BBQ (705 Divisadero St.)